Right to counsel

 Indigent parents have a right to counsel in state-initiated termination of parental rights cases.
 Tex.
 Fam.
 Code Ann. § 107.013(a).

-Several courts have concluded that, although the statute does not expressly provide for representation on appeal, that right attaches.
+As to the right to counsel on appeal, several courts have concluded that, although the statute does not expressly provide for representation on appeal, that right attaches.
 See In re T.V., 8 S.W.3d 448, 449–50 (Tex.
 App.
 1999) (per curiam); In re K.S.M., 61 S.W.3d 632, 633 (Tex.
 App.
 2001) (citing In re T.V.).
 Suggesting that an action to terminate parental rights implicates fundamental constitutional rights and the state Constitution, the court in In re T.V. held that the right to counsel on one level of appeal existed as a matter of right.
-In re T.V., 8 S.W.3d at 449–50.
+8 S.W.3d at 449–50.
 But then, the court of appeals seemed to stake its conclusion on the specific facts; that is, the mother was entitled to appointed counsel on appeal of an order terminating her parental rights based on the following compendium of circumstances: (1) the trial court had determined that the mother was indigent when it appointed counsel for her in the original action and when it later sustained her affidavit of indigence; (3) her previously-appointed counsel had filed a motion for new trial, a statement of appellate points, and a notice of appeal, thereby representing to appellate court that he was to be the mother's counsel on appeal; (4) the record contained no order allowing mother's appointed counsel to withdraw as attorney of record; and (5) the accelerated nature of the appeal from a parental-rights termination placed her trial counsel in the position of being her appellate counsel.
 The court did not provide a clear doctrinal grounding for its decision, although it cited both Lassiter v.
-Dept. of Soc.
-Serv., 452 U.S. 18, 26-27 (1981) (on the question of due process under the Fourteenth Amendment) and M.L.B. v.
-S.L.J., 519 U.S. 102 (1996) (on the question of equal protection under the Fourteenth Amendment).
-See also, In re J.O.A., 262 S.W.3d 7, 18 (Tex.
+Department of Social Services, 101 S.Ct.
+2153, 2160 (1981) (on the question of due process under the Fourteenth Amendment) and M.L.B. v.
+S.L.J., 519 U.S. 102 (1996) (on the question of equal protection under the Fourteenth Amendment); see also, In re J.O.A., 262 S.W.3d 7, 18 (Tex.
 App.
 2008) (relying on criminal practice that trial counsel continues through time limit for filing motion for new trial to find that "trial counsel's duty to represent the interests of an indigent parent in a termination proceeding does not end with trial but, instead, continues until the judgment becomes final or until counsel is expressly discharged by the trial court"); In re H.R., 87 S.W.3d 691, 702–03 (Tex.
 App.
 2002) (relying on statutory construction to extend right to counsel in TPR cases to appeal).

 In 2003, the Texas Supreme Court in In re M.S., 115 S.W.3d 534 (Tex.
 2003) held that ineffective assistance claims were available to parents who had statutorily-appointed counsel in parental-rights termination suits.
 The Court, in entertaining the due process claim brought under federal law, held that (1) an ineffective assistance claim is cognizable; and (2) the Strickland criminal standards would apply.